 What is My Disney Experience?

 Disney calls the Website and app at which MyMagic+ plans are made, "My Disney Experience."
 In order to use MyMagic+ and pre-plan a Disney World visit, guests need to create an account and register their park passes.
 This is done at the MyDisneyExperience.com Website or by downloading the My Disney Experience mobile app for Apple and Android devices.
-(Guests who don't do any pre planning can use the MyMagic+ kiosks at the parks to make FastPass+ reservations.)
+(Guests who don't have mobile phones and/or have not done any pre-visit planning can use the MyMagic+ kiosks at the parks to make day-of FastPass+ reservations.)

 04 of 05